jmcuadra2/Clouds_AI/README.md

 # Real-time cumiliform fluid dynamics C++ simulator using recurrent neural networks

-This project simulates real-time 3D cumuli movement in an artificial intelligence fashion using recurrent neural networks in C++, CUDA and PyTorch
+This project simulates real-time 3D cumuli movement in an artificial intelligence fashion using recurrent neural networks in GPGPU with C++, CUDA and PyTorch.

 ## Authors